pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       want to set it into the connections file.

     Options:
-      -n, --name Connection name  If defined, this changes the name of the connection to be saved.
-This allows renaming the current connection as part of saving it.
+      -n, --name NAME  Name of the persistent WBEM connection that is saved.
-      -V, --verify                If set, The change is displayed and verification requested before the change is executed
+      -V, --verify     Prompt for confirmation before performing a change, to allow for verification of parameters.
+Default: Do not prompt for confirmation.
       -h, --help       Show this message and exit.

 .. _`pywbemcli connection select --help`: